Vortetty/PngToMlog/README.md

 Converts a png image to mlog commands.
 Uses a lightweiht vectorization method i wrote to optimize the output. only works on windows unless you use a program like wine to run it on linux.

 ## Usage
+When you first open it your ocmputer will probably warn you it may not be safe to run.
+It is, and there should be an option to run anyway/
+The warning is because i don't have the money to become a verified publisher, however i assure you it is safe.

-When you first open it a file prompt will open, this is where you choose your image, select the one you want just like any other file prompt
+Once you a file prompt will open, this is where you choose your image, select the one you want just like any other file prompt

-next it will probpt you with a series of questions
+Next it will prompt you with a series of questions, one at a time.
 ```vanilla small screen is 80x80
 vanilla big screen is 176x176
 Screen width: